 All students (or their parent/guardian) are required to sign a liability, film, and photography waiver (provided in-person or when you register online).
 Space in class is determined on a first-come-first-served basis.
 Students should arrive on time for class properly dressed and ready to dance.
-A student arriving more than 15 minutes late may be asked to observe class; important warm-up exercises take place in the beginning of class and a student who is not properly warmed risks being injured.
+A student arriving more than 15 minutes late may be asked to observe class; important warm-up exercises take place at the beginning of class and a student who is not properly warmed risks being injured.
 Class rates are subject to change.
-Classes may be cancelled due to inclement weather or emergencies (we will give as much notice as possible).
+Classes may be canceled due to inclement weather or emergencies (we will give as much notice as possible).
 Classes that don’t meet the minimum number of students are subject to cancellation; refunds will be given for classes not taken.
 ADF is not responsible for lost or stolen items.

 It is the policy of the American Dance Festival to ensure that all individuals are treated equally and that no person shall, on the basis of race, color, national origin, political affiliation, religion, marital status, sex, sexual orientation, gender, age, or ability, be excluded from safely participating in our programs.
 Reasonable accommodation will be provided upon request to individuals with disabilities.
 If you have any questions or concerns regarding accessibility at ADF, please contact firstname.lastname@example.org or 919-797-2871.